 Anyone who is familiar with James Lee Burke and his fictional character, detective Dave Robicheaux, knows of New Iberia and our fascinating blend of heritage, hospitality and history.
 Burke spent his summers in New Iberia with relatives, playing and fishing in the many water holes that populate the area.
+As an adult, he returned and lived in New Iberia on the Bayou Teche for a number of years with his wife, Pearl.
 His family's hometown is clearly very dear to him, as evidenced by the prominent part that his fictionalized version of New Iberia plays in each of his novels.

 Burke says his favorite place in New Iberia is Main Street, where his grandfather once lived.
 The Main Street that Burke describes as the most beautiful in the country is just part of the attraction of New Iberia, a city which has "southern manners and at the same time is a first-name kind of place."
 Dave Robicheaux’s descriptions of the area give Burke’s readers a small taste of what New Iberia is like.